unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-This query serves to filter records for a particular city and orders rows by date, as well as limiting the response to 10 rows.
+This query serves to filter records for a particular city and orders rows by date, as well as setting the response limit to 10 rows.

 ```sql
 SELECT datetime, value, tags.*